-- 1) The threshold amount is equal to our 2011 revenue before allowances, increased by 15%, without regard to foreign exchange rate fluctuation. - (2) The target amount is equal to our 2011 revenue before allowances, increased by 30%, without regard to foreign exchange rate fluctuation. - (3) Our actual performance is equal to our 2012 revenue without regard to foreign exchange rate fluctuation. - (4) The final payout factor represents the percentage of the target payout that would be made based on the actual Company-wide revenue for 2012, without regard to foreign exchange rates.
-Each named executive officer received a bonus of approximately 1% more based on base salary than they would have received had exchange rate fluctuations been included in the revenue factor. - (5) For revenue performance between threshold and target, the payout factor would increase proportionately between 50% and 100%, or about 3.4 percentage points for each \$1 million in additional revenue.
-For revenue performance above target, the payout factor would increase more rapidly, about 5.1 percentage points for each \$1 million in additional revenue, with no maximum payout specified.
+- (1) Our actual performance is equal to our 2013 revenue without regard to foreign exchange rate fluctuation. - (2) For consolidated revenue performance between the threshold and target, the payout factor would increase proportionately between 50% and 100%, or about 3.1 percentage points for each \$1 million in additional consolidated revenue.
+For revenue performance above target, the payout factor would similarly increase by 3.1 percentage points for each \$1 million in additional revenue, with no maximum payout specified. - (3) The final payout factor represents the percentage of the target payout that would be made based on the actual Company-wide revenue for 2013, without regard to foreign exchange rates.
+Each named executive officer other than Mr. Tumelty received a bonus of approximately 3.6% less based on base salary than they would have received had exchange rate fluctuations been included in the revenue factor. - (4) For E.U. revenue performance between threshold and target, the payout factor would increase proportionately between 50% and 100%, or about 20 percentage points for each \$1 million in additional consolidated revenue.
+For revenue performance above target, the payout factor would similarly increase by 20 percentage points for each \$1 million in additional revenue, with no maximum payout specified.

-Based on our revenue performance for 2012, the bonus payout factor is 92.6%.
+Based on our consolidated revenue and E.U. revenue performance for 2013, the bonus payout factor is 121.85% and 170.93%, respectively.
 Once the bonus payout factor is determined, the AOI factor is applied to reduce the bonus amount.
 The AOI factor is zero for AOI below specified threshold amounts for Proto Labs and each of its business units, which results in no bonus being paid.
 The AOI factor increases based on a matrix approved by our compensation committee to 100% if our AOI is at or above a specified maximum amount, which could result in the entire bonus based on the revenue factor, but not more than that amount, being paid.
-In order to receive a bonus for our revenue growth, our AOI for 2012 needed to meet or exceed 23%.
-In order to receive the entire bonus payable for revenue growth, our AOI for 2012 needed to meet or exceed 27%.
-If our AOI for 2012 was below 23%, no bonus was payable.
-The AOI scaling factor has the ability to reduce the bonus payout factor, but not increase it, therefore, if the AOI scaling factor is below the threshold amount of 27% it will proportionately lower the bonus payout factor.
-For 2012, our AOI was 30.1%.
-Since our AOI was at least 27%, our bonus payout factor based on the revenue factor was not reduced because the AOI factor was at 100%.
-Therefore, for 2012, our bonus payout factor was 92.6%.
+In order to receive a bonus for our revenue growth, our Company-wide AOI for 2013 needed to exceed 23% for the named executive officers other than Mr. Tumelty, and our AOI for 2013 for the E.U. business unit needed to exceed 23% for Mr. Tumelty.
+In order to receive the entire bonus payable for revenue growth, our Company-wide AOI for 2013 needed to meet or exceed 27% and our AOI for our E.U. business unit needed to meet or exceed 28%, as applicable.
+For 2013, our Company-wide AOI was 33.6% and our E.U. business unit's AOI was 37.1%.
+As a result, our bonus payout factor based on the revenue factor was not reduced because the AOI factor was at 100%.
+Therefore, for 2013, our bonus payout factor was 121.85% based on Company-wide results and 170.93% for our E.U. business unit.